presentco/PresentCardScroller/README.md

 ### Init and use a card scroller

-Init the card scroller and add some models.
+Init the card scroller and add some models:

 ```swift
     let cardScroller = CardScrollingViewController()